aviasnani/Hickeys-pharmacy/README.md

 Features:

 1. Facilitates pharmacy workers to track medicine availability.
-2. POS system for pharmacy inventory.
-3. An interactive platform between patients and pharmacies.
+2. An interactive platform between patients and pharmacies.
-4. Streamlines medicine delivery process.
+3. Streamlines medicine delivery process.

 ## Technologies to be used: